Norman Bethune: Spanish Civil War

 Canadian Blood Transfusion Unit which operated during the Spanish Civil War.
 Dr Norman Bethune is to the right (c.
 1936–37, Spain).

-Shortly after the outbreak of the Spanish Civil War in 1936, with the financial backing of the committee to Aid Spanish Democracy, Bethune went to Spain to offer his services to the government (Loyalist) forces.
+Shortly after the outbreak of the Spanish Civil War in 1936, with the financial backing of the North American Committee to Aid Spanish Democracy, Bethune went to Spain to offer his services to the government (Loyalist) forces.
 He arrived in Madrid on November 3.

-Unable to find a place where he could be used as a surgeon, he seized on an idea which may have been inspired by his limited experience of administering blood transfusions as Head of Thoracic Surgery at the Sacred Heart Hospital in Montreal between 1932 and 1936.
+Unable to find a place where he could be used as a surgeon, he seized on an idea which may have been inspired by his limited experience of administering blood transfusions as Head of Thoracic Surgery at the Hôpital du Sacré-Coeur in Montreal between 1932 and 1936.
 The idea was to set up a mobile blood transfusion service by which he could take blood donated by civilians in bottles to wounded soldiers near the front lines.
 The unit was officially presented to the Republicans in 1937 by Alexander Albert MacLeod under Bethune's direction.
 Though this unit, the Servicio canadiense de transfusión de sangre, was not the first of its kind—a similar service had been set up in Barcelona by a Spanish haematologist, Frederic Durán-Jordà, and had been functioning since September—Bethune's Madrid-based unit covered a far wider area of operation.
+The first vehicle he used was a Renault ADH and they later used a modified Ford station wagon.

 Bethune returned to Canada on June 6, 1937, where he went on a speaking tour to raise money and volunteers for the Spanish Civil War.

 Shortly before leaving for Spain, Bethune wrote the following poem, published in the July 1937 edition of The Canadian Forum: